 We are increasingly dependent on our information technology systems and infrastructure for our business.
 We collect, store, and transmit sensitive information including intellectual property, proprietary business information and personal information in connection with business operations.
 The secure maintenance of this information is critical to our operations and business strategy.
 Some of this information could be an attractive target of criminal attack by third parties with a wide range of motives and expertise, including organized criminal groups, "hactivists," patient groups, disgruntled current or former employees, and others.
 Cyber-attacks are of ever-increasing levels of sophistication, and despite our security measures, our information technology and infrastructure may be vulnerable to such attacks or may be breached, including due to employee error or malfeasance.
-We have implemented information security measures to protect patients' personal information against the risk of inappropriate and unauthorized external use and disclosure.
-However, despite these measures, and due to the ever changing information cyber-threat landscape, we may be subject to data breaches through cyber-attacks.
+We have implemented information security measures to protect patients' personal information cyber-threat landscape, we may be subject to data breaches through cyber-attacks.
 Any such breach could compromise our networks and the information stored there could be accessed, publicly disclosed, lost or stolen.
 If our systems become compromised, we may not promptly discover the intrusion.
 Like other companies in our industry, we have experienced attacks to our data and systems, including malware and computer viruses.
 If our systems failed or were breached or disrupted, we could lose product sales, and suffer reputational damage and loss of customer confidence.
 Such incidents would result in notification obligations to affected individuals and government agencies, legal claims or proceedings, and liability under federal and state laws that protect the privacy and security of personal information.
-Any one of these events could cause our business to be materially harmed and our results of operation
+Any one of these events could cause our business to be materially harmed and our results of operations would be adversely impacted.